csae1152/JavaForHighThroughput/README.md

 These things definitely help shave anywhere from 2 to 10 micros off your trading stack depending on what you are upto.

+How to tune JVM for microseconds latency applications.